stanford-ppl/pir/docs/INSTRUMENTATION.md

 For example the edge with ID `7109` in `global.html` graph corresponds to `go7109.log` in the generated logs.

+If no module name is provided, all modules will be logged.
+However, **there's a limit on how many file descriptors can be opened at the same time.** So logging too many modules might result in some modules not showing up in the log file. `logon` without module name is not recommended.

 After simulation, another file `<gendir>/tungsten/logs/state.json` stores information about the simulation as well as end states of each module.
-Here are some of the performance counter for some of the modules:
+Here are some of the performance counters for some of the modules:

 - active: number of cycle the module was active
 - inactive: number of cycle the module was inactive